Skip to main content

 Literature and Arts Foundational Discipline

-German 303-0 – Speaking as Discovery
+German 303-0 – Advanced Creative Expression in German: Speaking

 This course is designed to help students improve their listening comprehension and speaking skills to become creative, independent, and sophisticated users of spoken German.
 The content focuses on exploring standpoints, developing arguments, and expressing points of view using a variety of media such as authentic material from the German press, German television, news broadcasts, documentaries and film excerpts for interpretive activities and discussions.
 The class discussion is tailored to students’ interests and needs.